 The general idea is that the submitted version of a paper must contain the same material that will, in the case of acceptance, be refined following the reviewer’s comment and go into the final proceedings.
 If you have additional material that you want to make available to the reviewers:

 - write a technical report, that can be of any length and any format, containing the additional material;

-- anonymize the report to make it suitable for double-blind review;
+- anonymize the report to make it suitable for double-anonymous review;

-- submit the technical report as part of the submission process (see double-blind submission requirements); and
+- submit the technical report as part of the submission process (see TCRTS Double-Anonymous-Submission-Requirements); and

 - reference the technical report in the submitted paper, stating that it is available upon request from the track chair.

 - make the technical report (with author names and affiliations) available on an open-access repository, such as your institution repository (if available), arXiv, or other similar long-term repositories; and

 - reference the technical report in the camera-ready paper, giving a URL and a tech report number, so that readers know where to obtain it.

 Note that the additional material in the technical report will not be published in the proceedings, and will only be read at the reviewers’ discretion.
 Remember that reviewers must evaluate your paper and not the technical report.
 If the reviewers think the paper contains insufficient material to be published, then the paper may be rejected, regardless of the contents of the technical report.
 Reviewers are not obliged to read material in a technical report, so it may or may not be examined, even if the paper is accepted.